souravcodes/CTS-FSE/README.md

 # CTS-FSE
-Inside task-manager-frontend there is a node_modules zip avaibale.
+Inside task-manager-frontend there is a node_modules zip available.
 Upon downloading the project please unzip it before start working.